How To Install the Apache Web Server on CentOS 7

 After confirming the installation,

 yum will install Apache and all required dependencies.
-Once the installation completes, you are ready to start the service.

 Step 2 — Checking your Web Server